Fire Safety Tips for the Holidays

 Smoke alarms and carbon monoxide detectors should be tested to ensure they are working properly and emergency exits should be kept clear, especially in advance of special events where more people may be frequenting the business.
 Heating equipment should be inspected for proper operation and special care should be taken to ensure combustible items and decorations are not placed too close.

-PHLY agents and policyholders can access risk reduction information, including a technical bulletin on Winter Holiday Fire Safety, by logging into your MyPHLY account and selecting Risk Management Services.
+PHLY agents and policyholders can access additional risk reduction information, including a technical bulletin on Winter Holiday Fire Safety, by logging into your MyPHLY account and selecting Risk Management Services.

 The NFPA also has some helpful resources:

-IMPORTANT NOTICE - The information and suggestions presented by Philadelphia Indemnity Insurance Company in this E-Brochure is for your consideration in your loss prevention efforts.
+IMPORTANT NOTICE - The information and suggestions presented by Philadelphia Indemnity Insurance Company is for your consideration in your loss prevention efforts.
 They are not intended to be complete or definitive in identifying all hazards associated with your business, preventing workplace accidents, or complying with any safety related, or other, laws or regulations.
 You are encouraged to alter them to fit the specific hazards of your business and to have your legal counsel review all of your plans and company policies.